lauren-sanders/guideRNA/README.md

 <br />
 This program uses Max Haussler's guide RNA custom track on the UCSC Genome Browser to design guide RNAs for CRISPR screens targeting exons. <br />
 The program produces guide RNAs targeting three positions on each exon: mid-exon, 5' splice site, 3' splice site.<br />
+The program is designed to take as input a file containing only the Associated_Exon_Coordinates column of a JuncBase file, which is formatted like this: 1:1000-1100 where 1=chromosome, 1000=exonStart, 1100=exonEnd.<br />
 <br />
 In order to provide flexibility regarding guide RNA quality score and guide RNA position, the 5' and 3'  splice sites will have three gRNAs associated with them: <br />
   - gRNA with cutsite closest to splice site<br />